phytooracle/test_pipeline/README.md

 # PhytoOracle Test Pipeline
 This is a test pipeline for scanner3DTop (point cloud) data.
-The pipeline can be run on local or HPC resources, so long as Singularity is installed.
+The pipeline can be run on local or HPC resources-- **Singularity is required**.
+The pipeline is run using a YAML file, which is outlined below.

 ## YAML file
 The YAML file can be edited to run any container.
 Below is a list of important keys to ensure the pipeline runs correctly: